aws/amazon-freertos/demos/cli_uart/README.md

 ## Requirements

-The boards should support UART interface by implementing `iot_uart.h` functions within common IO library.
-Currently the demo is supported on ESP32-DevKitC, ESP-WROVER-KIT and STM32L4 Discovery kit IoT Node.
+The demo uses a console IO implementation using common IO uart APIs.
+For the demo to work, the board should have an implementation for common IO APIs in `iot_uart.h`.
+Alternatively user can implement the `xConsoleIO_t` interface defined in `FreeRTOS_CLI_Console.h` with their IO of choice and pass it to `FreeRTOS_CLIEnterConsoleLoop` within the demo.